The justification for the operation appears to be largely grounded in a desire to

 This belief is so strong that it can overcome the dangers to the girls: some do

-not survive the blood loss during the operation; others die from infection; most
+not survive the blood loss during the operation; others die from infection received during the procedure; most

 suffer life-long complications.

-Unmutilated women in countries where FGM is normally performed have difficulty
+Unmutilated women in countries where FGM/C is normally performed often have difficulty

 finding a marriage partner.
 Men typically prefer a mutilated wife because they are

-considered more likely to be faithful.
-Other claims in support of FGM are:
+considered more likely to remain faithful.
+Other claims in support of FGM/C are:

 is a poisonous organ, that can cause a man to sicken or die if contacted by a man's penis.